Amtrak resumes service after disruptions along Northeast corridor amid severe heat wave

 "The issues are a brush fire in Secaucus, N.J., and a malfunctioning circuit breaker resulting in a loss of power on the tracks between New York and Newark Penn stations," the spokesperson said.

 Amtrak said that as of 5:30 p.m. local time, power had been restored and all rail service had resumed between New Haven and Philadelphia.
-"Significant delays are anticipated due to rail congestion and single-tracking," the company warned.
+The brush fire east of Newark's Union Station was extinguished by Thursday evening, and the local fire department was clearing the scene to allow operations to resume at restricted speeds, Amtrak said.
+"Significant residual delays are expected on the Northeast Corridor as we work to restore normal operations," the company warned.

 Passengers complained on social media earlier Thursday about being stuck on Amtrak trains in the intense heat.
 One passenger said they were in "95-degree heat" for about 75 minutes with no water.